Blotch3D/Blotch3D/README.md

 convert the several primitive models to XNB files when Blotch3D is built.
 You can double-click "Content.mgcb" in the Blotch3D project to add more standard files and resources and to convert to XNB outside of the build process.
-You can also copy an XNB files to a project's output folder, where the program can load it.
+You can also copy an XNB file to a project's output folder, where the program can load it.

 When you create a new MonoGame project with the wizard, it sets up a